Stay up to date

 You guessed it right, now comes the security pep talk – security issues associated with API keys.
 Although it’s a fast, easily manageable method, API keys are easily accessible to clients.
 Sometimes, developers make it easy for attackers by passing API keys through GET methods in the URL bar.
 Any sensitive information should be submitted using POST request and be part of the body of the request.

 OAuth combines authentication and authorisation methods together, fast becoming the de facto choice.
-This is the fairly secure and powerful approach when compared to the previous techniques explained in this article.
-It is an open-standard authorisation framework providing flexibility for applications to allow designated access for its users and the entities authenticating on the users behalf.
+This is a fairly secure and powerful approach when compared to the previous techniques explained in this article.
+It is an open-standard authorisation framework providing flexibility for applications to allow designated access for its users and the entities authenticating on the user’s behalf.
 For example, your Gmail account could ask you to grant permissions for quora.com to access your profile or use it for new user registration that would provide you with a new member account.
 The two most common types of tokens used are:

 - Access tokens that present the necessary information to access a resource directly within the set time window.